egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-2/index.md

 :::

-## Task 2: Hand-calculated lexical diversity scores and TAALED results
+## Task 2: Hand-calculated lexical diversity scores

 ### Goals

 The goals of this task are:

 - to understand how classical lexical diversity scores behave given the simple textual examples
 - to compute more recent, robust alternatives to classical indices using TAALED.
 - to describe how texts from the *GiG corpus* behave in terms of lexical diversity.

 ### Instructions
 - Complete the hand calculation of lexical diversity indices on the spreadsheet
 - Compute recommended lexical diversity indices — MATTR and MTLD Original — using TAALED.
 - Replicate Figure 4.19 in Durrant (2023, p.
 72) with the two indices (i.e., MATTR and MTLD Original)
 - Discuss implication of the findings.